What are the governing regulations?

-This online compliance course for General Cargo Acceptance Personnel meets the General Familiarization and Function Specific training requirements for personnel in Category 4 and 7 as outlined in section 126.96.36.199 of the IATA Dangerous Goods Regulations.
+This online certification course meets the general and function-specific training requirements for personnel in Category 4 and 7 as outlined in Section 22.214.171.124 of the IATA Dangerous Goods Regulations.

 Other Frequently Asked Questions